 I also published secret investigations conducted by the army, which showed that there was an ambush prepared the night before the demonstration, which was heading to the Palace of Justice to protest the performance of the judicial investigator Bitar in the explosion of the port of Beirut.
 The publication of these investigations angered the army, as they were leaked from the military court.

 The Cradle: Who does Joseph Aoun think he is to do this, and why is he so focused on you, one of Lebanon’s leading journalists and a veteran security correspondent with the country’s top media outlets who has broken countless stories over the years?

 Mortada: I was among the very few journalists to dare to call it by its name.
 I was the first to talk about the army’s main responsibility for the Beirut port explosion.
-Many others are afraid to face them or they are on their payroll.
+Many others are afraid to face them or are on their payroll.
 But I’m not one of them.
 Nobody can buy me and nobody can intimidate me.
 I carried my blood in my hands and went to the front lines and covered the lives of the most radical jihadist fighters.
 I was arrested in Syria.
 I was not afraid and I will not fear anyone.
 In my search for the truth, there are no red lines.
 I only want the truth.
 I know that this issue frightens many.
 Joseph Aoun is one of them.